johnbywater/quantdsl/README.md

 ### European and American options

-In general, an option can be expressed as waiting to choose between the difference between an the value of an underlying expression and a strike expression, and, on the other hand, an alternative expression.
+In general, an option can be expressed as waiting to choose between, on one hand, the difference between the value of an underlying expression and a strike expression, and, on the other hand, an alternative expression.

 ```python
 def Option(date, strike, underlying, alternative):
     Wait(date, Choice(underlying - strike, alternative))
 ```